Scientific Name

 Description

-Asclepias syriaca is a clonal perennial herb up to 8.5 feet (2.6 m) tall.
-The simple leaves are opposite or sometimes whorled, broad ovate-lanceolate, up to 10 inches (25 cm) long and up to 5 inches (12.5 cm) wide, usually with entire, undulate margins and reddish main veins.
-The highly fragrant, nectariferous flowers vary from white (rarely) through pinkish and purplish and appear in clusters.
-Individual flowers are up to 0.4 inch (1 cm) in diameter.
+Asclepias syriaca is a perennial clonal herb that grows up to 8.5 feet (2.6 m) tall.
+The simple leaves are opposite or sometimes whorled, broad ovate-lanceolate, up to 10 inches (25 cm) long, and up to 5 inches (12.5 cm) wide, usually with entire, undulate margins and reddish main veins.
+The highly fragrant nectariferous flowers vary from white (rarely) to pinkish and purplish and appear in clusters.
+Individual flowers are up to 0.4 inches (1 cm) in diameter.

 Hardiness